 According to the Gospels, he resurrected after 3 days and for 40 days he kept preaching until he ascended back to heaven.

 In the beginning, Jesus followers saw themselves as Jews and were called by other messianic, believers of the Messiah.
 The word Christian comes from the Greek word “Christos”(Χριστός) which means Messiah, the one who was covered with oil as a sign for him to be the next king.
 The Christians started as a new sect of the already divided Jews in the land.

 The Separation from Judaism

 Peter, one of the disciples had a vision where he got an approval of eating unkosher animals.
 This thing made it easier for new followers to accept the belief.
 The next thing that was abolished was the circumcision.
 As long as most of the followers were Jews the resting day remained the 7th day.
-As more and more pagans joined the new movement in the 2nd century, Sunday was chosen as the resting day to distinct themselves more from the Jews and choose the resurrection day as a special day.
+As more and more pagans joined the new movement in the 2nd century, Sunday was chosen as the resting day to distinguish themselves more from the Jews and choose the resurrection day as a special day.

 As Christianity arrived in Rome, the emperors were afraid of it and from the year of 200 started to persecute the Christians until 313 that it was considered to be a legitimate religion.
 In 380 it became the official religion of the Roman Empire and it became to known as the Byzantine Empire.